whohensee/just-the-recipe/README.md

 - CRUD operations
 - user accounts and sessions

+Fixes:
+- Prevent long names from bleeding out in the cards (e.g. Quinoaoaoaoaoaoaoa)

 # sv

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).